Nigeria shows strong recovery, says Oduwole at World Economic Forum

 The World Bank projects continued growth above four percent, while inflation has been halved between 2024 and 2025.

-She said, “The growth is over 4% and projected to continue growing strongly by the World Bank, not us.
-Highest in over a decade.
-Inflation has halved between 2024 and 2025.”
+She said, “The growth is over 4% and projected to continue growing strongly by the World Bank, highest in over a decade.
+Inflation has been halved between 2024 and 2025.”

 Highlighting Nigeria’s trade relationship with the United States, she said, “The United States remains our strong strategic partner.
 We launched a commercial investment partnership in June last year.
 U.S. businesses work very closely with Nigerian businesses.
 And, you know, businesses just want to do business.”

-The minister said Nigeria is pursuing long-term reforms, improving infrastructure, boosting export growth and trade access, and taking a leadership role in the African Continental Free Trade Area, while also noting the opening of air cargo corridors with 13 African countries, which have halved freight costs for exporters.
+The minister said Nigeria is pursuing long-term reforms, improving infrastructure, export growth and trade access, and taking a leadership role under the African Continental Free Trade Area, while also noting the opening of air cargo corridors with 13 African countries, halving freight costs for exporters.

 Disclaimer